William-Yeh/practical-ansible/README.md

-## Preparation
+## Before attending this talk...

+This talk focuses on *practical* issues, not *basic concepts* of configuration management.

-Before attending this talk, read my previous talk given at [Modern Web 2015](http://modernweb.tw/):
+Refer to my previous talk given at [Modern Web 2015](http://modernweb.tw/) before attending this talk, if you're new to the concept of configuration management:

 - Video: https://youtu.be/FboNN3OSq60
 - Slides: http://bit.ly/ansible-slide